python-social-auth/social-docs/docs/backends/saml.rst

 Required Dependency
 -------------------

-You must install python-saml_ 2.1.3 or higher in order to use this backend.
+You must install python-saml_ 2.2.0 or higher in order to use this backend, if using Python 3, you need to install python3-saml_ 1.2.1 or higher.

 Required Configuration
 ----------------------